nitin42/Real-Markdown/README.md

 **Note** : If you end up refreshing your page, then all your work will be lost.
 Wait a minute, **WTF**.
 Ya!
-I was looking for adding **ShareJS** to the backend (storing markdown files with **Redis**) and attaching it with the express server on ShareJS but I am not able to get their API references for now.
+I was looking for adding **ShareJS**(for real time communication) to the backend (storing markdown files with **Redis**) and attaching it with the express server on ShareJS but I am not able to get their API references for now.